-Caution: Only one previous full version, with installed incremental revisions, can be maintained on a Traffic Manager EC2 instance in addition to the current version.
-If you have previously upgraded to a new full version, upgrading a further time will overwrite the oldest version held.
-Note that this operation is permanent - the overwritten version cannot be retrieved after the upgrade is applied.
+Only one previous version can be maintained on the instance in addition to the current version.
+If you have previously upgraded to a new version, upgrading a further time overwrites the oldest version held.
+Take note that this operation is permanent - the overwritten version cannot be retrieved after the upgrade is applied.

-To upgrade the Traffic Manager, use either the Admin UI or the Traffic Manager instance console.
+Perform the upgrade through the Admin UI or from the instance command line.